-Everything about Chateau Leoville Poyferre St. Julien, Bordeaux wine, Second Growth, producer profile, with wine tasting notes, wine and food pairing tips, besst vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Leoville Poyferre St. Julien Second Growth with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Leoville Poyferre History, Overview

 Traditionally, Bordeaux estates were named after their owners or founders.
-But histories path to the ownership of Chateau Leoville Poyferre is a long and winding road shared with Chateau Leoville Las Cases starting all the way back in 1638.
+But history’s path to the ownership of Chateau Leoville Poyferre is a long and winding road shared with Chateau Leoville Las Cases starting all the way back to 1638.

 Jean de Moytie a member of the Bordeaux Parliament owned a Bordeaux vineyard.
 Moytie called it Mont-Moytie.
-Mont-Moytie was one of the first chateaux in the Medoc to produce wine along with Chateau Margaux and La Tour de Saint-Lambert, which we know as today as Chateau Latour.
-The domaine remained in the family for almost 100 years.
-Through marriage, the estate ended up as part of the de Gascq family.
-Alexandre de Gascq renamed Mont-Moytie as Leoville, or Lionville.
+Mont-Moytie was one of the first chateaux in the Medoc to produce wine along with Chateau Margaux and La Tour de Saint-Lambert, which we know today as Chateau Latour.

 The Saint Julien property was divided in 1840.
 Pierre Jean de Las Cases, the oldest son received a share, which became Château Leoville Las Cases.
 His sister, Jeanne, passed on her share to her daughter, wife of Baron Jean-Marie Poyferre de Ceres.
-That is the birth of what we know as Leoville Poyferre was born, however at the time, it was sold under the name of Baron de Poyferre.
+That is the birth of what we know as Leoville Poyferre.
+At first, the wines were sold as Baron de Poyferre.

-The logo featured on the label is astatement about the tradition of the family.
+The logo featured on the label is a statement about the tradition of the family.
 Before Leoville Poyferre had a chateau, the first member of the Cuvelier family to own the vineyard created a simple logo design with a chateau and a small tower on both sides.
-In 2014, a new facility was consturcted at the property celebrating that early design as the now, modernized building is a long rectangle with a small tower on both sides.
-This is quite similar to the estate’s original design.

 Chateau Leoville Poyferre the Modern Era

-Some of the first changes made by the young 26 year old Didier Cuvelier include bringing Emile Peynaud into the fold.
+Some of the first changes made by the young 26-year-old Didier Cuvelier include bringing Emile Peynaud into the fold.
 This was quickly followed by a modernization of the winemaking facilities at their Left Bank estate.
 A bigger move was to rip out and replant 20 hectares of vines, drastically reducing their output for years.
 Michel Rolland joined the team in 1994.